You're still thousands of miles away

 That Wales is not like Californ-i-a in any way

-When I listen to your music
+When I hear to your music

 You're still thousands of miles away